Anaminus/roblox-cure/README.md

 	For convenience, Lua files are checked for syntax errors.
 Note that a file with an error will still be built regardless.

+	The output file name can be specified by giving it as an option to build.lua.
+Defaults to "cure.rbxm".

+		lua build.lua [filename]

 ### Building